KevinVegaTec/Interfases_Midterm/README.md

-# Interfases_Midterm
+# Interfases Midterm Homework
-Midterm Homework for Interfaces modules of TE3003B
+Midterm Homework for Interfaces module of TE3003B

+Kevin Vega Rodriguez - A01612430